ottony/secure_chat/README.md

 4573746567616e6f677261666961
 ```

-If nothing changes, you alread have this crypto layear.
+If nothing changes, you alread have this crypto layer.